angeltorgon/components/src/components/TableFooter/README.md

-# Text
+# TableFooter

-This is a simple span tag.
+This is a simple tfoot tag.